-Figure 8 PM{2.5} Emissions by source and vehicle type (from the LAEI 2019)
+Figure 7: PM10 Emissions by category and sub-category (from the LAEI 2019)

-Of the PM2.5 pollution that originates in Lambeth, sources are split relatively evenly between industrial and commercial (35%), transport (34%), and domestic (27%).
-Wood burning in the home is a major source of PM2.5 pollution (16%), larger than PM2.5 pollution from petrol and diesel cars (15%).
+Of the PM{2.5} pollution that originates in Lambeth, sources are split relatively evenly between industrial and commercial, transport, and domestic sectors.
+Wood burning in the home is a major source of PM{2.5} pollution (16%), larger than PM{2.5} pollution from petrol and diesel cars (15%).
 This is despite relatively few households burning wood indoors.
-It is also worth noting the significant share of PM2.5 pollution for which commercial cooking is responsible (21%).
+It is also worth noting the significant share of PM{2.5} pollution for which commercial cooking is responsible (21%).

-Nearly half of PM2.5 pollution in London comes from outside of London, so reducing pollution levels will require coordinated work nationwide and across Europe.
+Nearly half of PM{2.5} pollution in London comes from outside of London, so reducing pollution levels will require coordinated work nationwide and across Europe.